-In addition to the bond strength which is approximately 3,600 psi, the way the coating develops is key in its long term durability.
-The galvanized coating grows evenly throughout the part and covers all surfaces, ensuring its abrasion resistance is all encompassing.
-This is important not only while in service, but also during shipment and erection.
+In addition to the bond strength which is approximately 3,600 psi, the way the coating develops is key to its long-term durability.
+The galvanized coating grows evenly throughout the part and covers all surfaces, ensuring its abrasion resistance is all-encompassing.
+This is important not only while in service but also during shipment and erection.

 A unique characteristic of the hot-dip galvanized (HDG) coating is the development of tightly-bonded (~3,600 psi), abrasion resistant intermetallic layers.
 The cross-section of a galvanized steel coating shows the three intermetallic layers (Gamma, Delta, and Zeta) and top layer of pure zinc (Eta).
 During the galvanizing process, these layers develop naturally during a metallurgical reaction between the iron in the steel and zinc in the kettle.

 The photomicrograph also shows the hardness of each of the layers as a Diamond Pyramid Number (DPN).
 The DPN is a progressive measure of hardness; the higher the number, the greater the hardness.
 Typically, the Gamma, Delta, and Zeta layers are harder than the underlying steel.
 The hardness of these inner layers provides exceptional abrasion resistance.
 The outside, Eta layer is quite ductile which provides some impact resistance, which coupled with the inner layers makes damaging the HDG coating very difficult.

 Hot-dip galvanizing’s abrasion resistance provides unmatched protection against damage caused by rough handling during transport and erection, as well as in service.
 Other coatings typically have bond strengths around 300-600 pounds per square inch (psi) in comparison to galvanizing which is around 3,600 psi.
 Therefore, other coatings can be easily damaged during shipment and construction, weakening their effectiveness, as barrier protection is dependent upon the integrity of the coating.